ELIXIR-Belgium/ena-upload-container/README.md

 ## Tool documentation

-Extensive documentation in how to use the tools inside theGalaxy container can be found [here](https://rdm.elixir-belgium.org/covid-19/sarscov2_submission.html).
+Extensive documentation in how to use the tools inside the Galaxy container can be found [here](https://rdm.elixir-belgium.org/covid-19/sarscov2_submission.html).